alltimenoob/Placement-System/README.md

          ```

-2. Using Vanilla Command Line (Not Recommended
+2. Using Vanilla Command Line (Not Recommended) 😞

    * Install Node.js 🍃